 But merely having a ‘Teams integration’ won’t achieve business outcomes or even user engagement.

 You’ll need to lay the foundations right: understand what you’re trying to achieve and how you’ll measure that, design the right skills framework, select and tag the right content.
-And though these pillars are foundational, they are usually overlooked in the pressures of business, throes of battle etc.
+And though these pillars are foundational, they are usually overlooked in the pressures of business, throes of battle etc. Another key foundation you can't forget to lay is a company wide understanding of everything Teams itself can do.

 Then you face the hardest battle in corporate L&D: engagement.
 90-something per cent of activity on corporate LMSs is compliance.
 Pretty much all LMS data you ever see tells this story.
 So on top of the foundations mentioned above, you’ll need an intelligent, nudge-based, omnichannel, personalised campaign.
 That’s what Instagram, Twitter, Facebook feeds are, essentially.
 But we need to work extra hard in L&D because we don’t and can’t lean on clickbait and deliberate awfulness to achieve engagement and outcomes.

-The infographic below shows a limited version of what the initial flow of a magpie-on-Teams campaign can look like, from a user’s point of view (there's a full campaign plan model you can use with your teams further down).
+The infographic below shows a limited version of what the initial flow of a Filtered-on-Teams campaign can look like, from a user’s point of view (there's a full campaign plan model you can use with your teams further down).
 Bear in mind that there are actually an infinite number of user journeys:

 We’ve been talking about this for over a year now.
 Here’s what we wrote in April 2019, ‘MS Teams: the near-future of work’.
 So our Teams integration has a year of thinking and iteration baked in.
 A lot of the innovation here comes from personalized digital marketing which Lori Niles-Hofmann (friend of ours and someone who influenced our thinking on the above) knows a lot about.